CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/metadata/imetadataimport-getmethodprops-method.md

 ## <a name="parameters"></a>Paramètres
  `mb`
- [in] Le jeton MethodDef qui représente la méthode pour retourner les métadonnées.
+ [in] The MethodDef token that represents the method to return metadata for.

  `pClass`
- [out] Pointeur vers un jeton TypeDef qui représente le type qui implémente la méthode.
+ [out] A Pointer to a TypeDef token that represents the type that implements the method.

  `szMethod`
- [out] Pointeur vers une mémoire tampon qui a le nom de méthode.
+ [out] A Pointer to a buffer that has the method's name.

  `cchMethod`
- [in] La taille demandée de `szMethod`.
+ [in] The requested size of `szMethod`.

  `pchMethod`
- [out] Un pointeur vers la taille en caractères larges de `szMethod`, ou dans le cas de troncation, le nombre réel de caractères étendus dans le nom de la méthode.
+ [out] A Pointer to the size in wide characters of `szMethod`, or in the case of truncation, the actual number of wide characters in the method name.

  `pdwAttr`
- [out] Pointeur vers les indicateurs associés à la méthode.
+ [out] A pointer to any flags associated with the method.

  `ppvSigBlob`
- [out] Pointeur vers la signature de métadonnées binaires de la méthode.
+ [out] A pointer to the binary metadata signature of the method.

  `pcbSigBlob`
- [out] Un pointeur vers la taille en octets de `ppvSigBlob`.
+ [out] A Pointer to the size in bytes of `ppvSigBlob`.

  `pulCodeRVA`
- [out] Pointeur vers l’adresse virtuelle relative de la méthode.
+ [out] A pointer to the relative virtual address of the method.

  `pdwImplFlags`
- [out] Pointeur vers les indicateurs d’implémentation de la méthode.
+ [out] A pointer to any implementation flags for the method.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

- **En-tête :** Cor.h
+ **Header:** Cor.h

- **Bibliothèque :** Inclus en tant que ressource dans MsCorEE.dll
+ **Library:** Included as a resource in MsCorEE.dll

  **Versions du .NET Framework :** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]